 Mindset, but also market acceptance.
-At LHT, top management drives innovation with skills, experience and knowledge of the market.
-However, their people on the ground voice their ideas, they are the ones who are “hands on” and have unique perspective of all activities.
-In order for true innovation to take place, everyone needs to be involved to provide broad understanding of the entire system and be open to experiment.
+At LHT, top management drives innovation with skills, experience, and knowledge of the market.
+However, the people on the ground voice their ideas, they are the ones who are “hands-on” and have unique perspectives of all activities.
+In order for true innovation to take place, everyone needs to be involved to provide a broad understanding of the entire system and be open to experiment.

-There are many drivers for innovation: Sometimes it is because there is a roadblock to business-as-usual; in Singapore it is also driven by government initiatives and a customer-centric outlook, where LHT followed their customers’ needs and requirements resulted in the implementation of innovative business model of pallet renting.
+There are many drivers for innovation: Sometimes it is because there is a roadblock to business-as-usual; in Singapore, it is also driven by government initiatives and a customer-centric outlook, where LHT followed their customers’ needs and requirements resulting in the implementation of the innovative business model of pallet renting.

 Singapore market is challenging for recycling businesses: